bykaralord25/polymarket-perps-bot/CONTRIBUTING.md

 ## Live execution changes

-Changes that can send real orders must remain explicitly opt-in, include tests for failure paths, and preserve a hard separation between paper and live execution.
-The Polymarket Perps SDK is experimental, so live-related changes should be checked against the current official SDK before merge.
+Changes that can send real orders must remain explicitly opt in, include tests for failure paths, and preserve a hard separation between paper and live execution.
+The Polymarket Perps SDK is experimental, so live related changes should be checked against the current official SDK before merge.